stenson/mfi/articles/theo-katzman.md

 Years later, I remember, one day, somebody played me Led Zeppelin for the first time and I completely snapped.
 I stole a drum pad from the school, and some sticks, and I just started playing drums on the pad at home.
 Then with a tin lamp shade I made this little kit and I told my dad I’m a drummer, man.

+ƒ«img:/gif/theo2.gif» (§:smaller)

 ##### So would you say that’s the first instrument you had yourself?

 Well yeah, so then my dad got me a Groove Percussion drumkit, some super cheap drum kit.
 I played it all the time and I really got deep into it.
-Took some lessons, got really into the lessons, then at some point my teacher — a jazz dude, from New York, had a dirty mouth — he apparently asked my dad for three grand one, because he thought they were homies.
+Took some lessons, got really into the lessons, then at some point my teacher — a jazz dude, from New York, had a dirty mouth — he apparently asked my dad for three grand once, because he thought they were homies.
 So then my dad fired him.
 I think he was just feeling chummy with my dad, my dad being the be-bopper he was.
 And my dad was not into that.
 So I got a new teacher.
 But yeah, the Groove Percussion drumkit.
 It was black.

 ##### What happened to it?